High-precision source characterization of intermediate mass-ratio black hole coalescences with gravitational waves: The importance of higher-order multipoles: Parameter estimation results

-\paragraph{Parameter estimation accuracy: } In Fig.\ref{Fig:90CI}, we show the recovered 90\% credible intervals for five important binary source properties: chirp mass $\mathcal{M}_{c}$, mass of the primary black hole $m_1$, mass ratio $q$, spin magnitudes $\chi_1$ and luminosity distance $D_L$ as a function of the injected total mass $M_{\rm inj}$, mass ratio $q_{\rm inj}$ and primary spin $\chi_{1, \rm inj}$.
+\paragraph{Parameter estimation accuracy: } In Fig.\ref{Fig:90CI}, we show the recovered 90\% credible intervals for five important binary source properties: chirp mass $\mathcal{M}_{c}$, mass of the primary black hole $m_1$, mass ratio $q$, spin magnitudes $\chi_1$ and luminosity distance $d_L$ as a function of the injected total mass $M_{\rm inj}$, mass ratio $q_{\rm inj}$ and primary spin $\chi_{1, \rm inj}$.
 Similar to~\cite{Haster:2015cnn}, we find that the best constrained parameters are chirp mass $\mathcal{M}_{c}$, mass ratio $q$ and spin on the primary black hole $\chi_1$.
 The measurement accuracy of $\mathcal{M}_{c}$ depends on the number of in-band inspiral cycles.
 As the total mass of the binary increases, the observable signal becomes dominated by the merger and ringdown part.
 Therefore, the uncertainty on $\mathcal{M}_{c}$ is expected to increase with increasing $M$.
 We find that $\mathcal{M}_{c}$ can be measured with an accuracy of $\sim3\%$ for a binary with total mass $M=175M_{\odot}$ (and $q=1/30$) while the uncertainty increases to $\sim7\%$ for $M=300M_{\odot}$ (and $q=1/30$).
 In Table \ref{tab:1}, we summarize the uncertainties on $\mathcal{M}_{c}$, $m_1$, $q$, $\chi_1$ and $d_L$ along with the biases in estimation for binaries at the boundary of our parameter space.
+Since we are using zero noise, our results are equivalent to ensemble averages.
+This implies that the bias parameter $\beta_{\theta} = \theta_{\rm true} -\theta_{\rm recovered}$ (where $\theta_{\rm true}$ is the true value of the parameter and $\theta_{\rm recovered}$ is the median of the recovered posterior for $\theta$) is, in some sense, the exact quantification of bias from the injected value.
 For typical systems, $m_1$, $q$ and $\chi_1$ is well constrained with $\sim10\%$ of accuracy when higher modes are included.
-Relative errors on $M$ ($\chi_{\rm eff}$) closely follows that of $m_1$ ($\chi_1$) (cf. Supplement).
+Relative errors on $M$ ($\chi_{\rm eff}$) closely follows that of $m_1$ ($\chi_1$) (cf. Figures \ref{90CI_diffM_supple} and \ref{90CI_diffq_supple}).
 As the binary becomes more asymmetric, number of waveform cycles in the detector band increases resulting a decrease in measurement uncertainties of $q$.
 Uncertainties in $d_L$ are typically $\sim20$\%.
 When all other parameters are fixed, a negative spin on the primary black hole reduces the number of in-band cycles in gravitational waveform implying a severe loss of information in the detected signal.
 This leads to significant increase in uncertainties on almost all the recovered parameters for the binary with $\{M,q,\chi_1,\chi_2\}=\{225M_{\odot},1/30,-0.6,+0.7\}$.